servicecatalog/oscm-helm/README.md

 The wordpress application can be managed with modifying the corresponding OSCM subscription:
 - upgrade/downgrade using different wordpress version
-- scale up/down with using differen cluster resources
+- scale up/down with using different cluster resources
 - delete the application with teminating the OSCM subscription